 Also, take a walk around the house.
 If you're inspecting a brick home, look for cracks in the brick.
 Some cracks may be minor, but larger cracks can be a sign that the house has structural damage that can be expensive or impossible to repair.

 If the house is timber or part timber, look for signs of termite damage or rot.
 Also look around the perimeter.
 Termites usually gather anywhere they can find wood to eat.
 They then migrate underground to other sources of wood.
 If the yard is untidy or there are piles of wood nearby, it could be a sign of termites.
-If the walls have recently been painted or repaired, you may not notice termite damage or rotted timber.
+When the walls have recently been painted or repaired, you may not notice termite damage or rotted timber.

 If you're in any doubt, don't take a chance.
 The cost of a professional inspection is much lower than the cost of repairing a home with structural damage.
 A professional pre-purchase home inspection will be carried out by a qualified, licensed inspector.
 The Australian Standard for pre-purchase inspections includes:

 A basic inspection will be a visual inspection only.
-It will not include a thorough pest inspection, but if signs of termite damage are obvious, it will be probably be included in the report.
-If you want a more thorough inspection, it can include plumbing, wiring and other details.
+It will not include a thorough pest inspection.
+But if signs of termite damage are obvious, it will be probably be included in the report.
+If you want a more thorough inspection.
+It can include plumbing, wiring and other details.

 As is true of every trade, some inspectors are more professional and conscientious than others.
 Use a person or company that has been in your area for a long time and that offers a guarantee.